 10 Outdoor Staging Tips for Selling Your Home

 “It’s really important to maximize your outdoor space.
-People want higher quality furniture and higher quality design,” says Kiel Wuellner, vice president of design for Los Angeles-based Vesta, which specializes in interior design and staging for luxury homes.
+People want higher quality furniture and higher quality design,” says Kiel Wuellner, Senior Creative Director for Los Angeles-based Vesta, which specializes in interior design and staging for luxury homes.

 If you’re selling a house anytime soon, follow these outdoor staging tips.